 - In Taylor Anderson's Destroyermen series, there exists a species of cat-lemur humanoids called Lemurians, fittingly enough.
 Lemurian females have been noted early on that proportionality with humans are very similar, specifically the breasts.
 This leads to some comedic/awkward moments as the bulk of the humans are sex-starved males, and one of the secondary conflicts of the series.

 - In M.C.A.
-Hogarth's Paradox series the Pelted races vary considerably on this point, considering they lie all over the Sliding Scale of Anthropomorphism.
+Hogarth's Paradox series, the Pelted races vary considerably on this point, considering they lie all over the Sliding Scale of Anthropomorphism.
 The alien Chatcaava are said to be mammals (despite looking like dragons) and most of their females have human-like breasts, the Slave Queen being an exception, given her more masculine secondary sex characteristics.

 - In a MADtv skit, Babe the pig is a half-human, half-pig who is on Baywatch.
 All of the Baywatch lifeguards are upset until he gets a bikini top which covers his multiple rows of nipples.

-- The Muppet Show has Miss Piggy.
+- The Muppet Show depicts Miss Piggy as having breasts.

 - This issue comes up a lot where anthropomorphic cattle are concerned.
 (And see also Furry Confusion.)
 To wit: